PureStorage-OpenConnect/OpenStack-Manila/README.rst

 Installation Instructions
 -------------------------
-This driver has been based on the OpenStack Rocky release.
-There are currently no plans to upstream this to the main Manila project.
-If this is required then please contact your local account teams to request this.
+This driver has been tested on all release from the Rocky release.

 Support for this driver will be on a best-efforts basis and there is no guarantee that driver will work in versions of OpenStack earlier than Rocky.